jamstack/jamstack.org/src/index.md

 ---

 <p class="intro">
-  The JAM stack is a new way of building websites and apps that are fast, secure and simple to work with.
+  The JAM stack is an ideal way of building websites and apps that are fast, secure and simple to work with.
 </p>

 JAM stands for JavaScript, APIs and Markup.
 It's the fastest growing new stack for building websites and apps: no more servers, host all your front-end on a CDN and use APIs for any moving parts.